andy-shea/octopush/README.md

 In a shell, run `npm run dev`.
 This will build `build/server.js` which contains the server-side code to be run by nodejs and will run in watch mode to rebuild when changes are made.

-In a separate shell, run `docker-compose up` to start the application in a docker container.
+In a separate shell, run `docker-compose up` to start the front-end application in a docker container.
 Docker has been configured to map port 80 of the host to port 3001 of the container which the web-dev-server listens on.

 ## Adding Users

 Adding users can be done via the CLI.
 In the nodejs docker container, run `npm link` to provision the `octopush` CLI utility.
-Adding a user can the be achieved by passing a name and email to the `users:add` command:
+Adding a user can be achieved by passing a name and email to the `users:add` command:

 ```